RSDKModding/RSDKv5-Decompilation/FAQ.md

 A: By default, the game mode is set to Classic Mode, which disables the Drop Dash.
 The only way to change this is through a mod.

 ### Q: How do I play as the Origins Plus characters?
-A: Sonic Team implemented the new characters in a way where she isn't playable on the decomp out of the box.
+A: Sonic Team implemented the new characters in a way where they aren't playable on the decomp out of the box.
 This can be fixed via mods.
 There are also checks implemented in the engine to prevent playing as them on release builds and autobuilds.

 # Miscellaneous
 ### Q: Is there a decompilation for RSDKv3 and/or RSDKv4 alone?